the-crypt-keeper/LLooM/README.md

 Tweak `LLAMA_PIPELINE_REQUESTS` up until it stops being faster (if you have powerful GPUs).

-### If you 48GB VRAM and want to run 70B-GPTq model
+### If you 48GB VRAM and want to Fit Llama3-70B-GPTQ model

 Add `--enforce-eager --max-model-len 2048 --gpu_memory_utilization 1.0` to vllm server command line.